 The oceans are in a worse state than previously suspected, according to scientists of the International Programme on the State of the Ocean (IPSO).
 Ocean life is "at high risk of entering a phase of extinction of marine species unprecedented in human history".

-Over-fishing, pollution and climate change are acting together in ways that have not previously been recognised, experts can confirm.
+Over-fishing, pollution and climate change are acting together in ways that have not previously been recognized, experts can confirm.
 The impacts, they say, are already affecting humanity.

 "We've sat in one forum and spoken to each other about what we're seeing, and we've ended up with a picture showing that almost right across the board we're seeing changes that are happening faster than we'd thought, or in ways that we didn't expect to see for hundreds of years."